Department of Family Services

 (by Katherine Hall, Fairfax Area Agency on Aging)

-To learn more about available resources for caregivers and other fall presentation resources, call the Aging, Disability, and Caregiver Resources Line at 703-324-7948 or visit FairfaxCounty.gov/OlderAdults.
+To learn about additional available resources for caregivers, call the Aging, Disability, and Caregiver Resources Line at 703-324-7948 or visit FairfaxCounty.gov/OlderAdults.

 Family Caregiver Learning Opportunities Hosted by the Fairfax Area Agency on Aging